 The High King is a knight that has won the title through combat or war with other knights.
-His role is to arbitrate among the nations of the Realm of Darkon, appoint royal positions within the realm as he sees fit and generally attempt to maintain the peace of the land.
-His power is limited by the support, or lack of, from the nations, Masters/Mistresses and knights of the Realm of Darkon.
+His role is to arbitrate among the nations of the Realm of Darkon, appoint royal positions within the realm astheysee fit and generally attempt to maintain the peace of the land.
+His power is limited by the support, or lack of, from the nations, Masters/Mistresses and Knights of the Realm of Darkon.

-A new High King sits safely upon his throne for a period of twelve months after coronation.
-At the end of the twelve-month period he becomes susceptible to a Crown War, the war may be declared at any time after the first twelve-month period.
+A new High King sits safely upontheirthrone for a period of twelve months after coronation.
+At the end of the twelve-month period they become susceptible to a Crown War, the war may be declared at any time after the first twelve-month period.
 If a High King survives a Crown War another cannot be called for six months.